scottie-l/reading-notes/reading-notes-301/class-11.md

 2. What kind of data is a good fit for an SQL database?
 SQL databases are good fit for complex query intensive environments.
 SQL databases are best fit for heavy duty transactional type applications.

-3. Give a real world example: <a href = "https://www.thegeekstuff.com/2008/07/howto-install-mysql-on-linux/">"MySQL DB"</a>, MS-SQL DB, <a href= "https://www.thegeekstuff.com/2008/10/oracle-11g-step-by-step-installation-guide-with-screenshots/">"Oracle Enterprise Express ed"</a>.
+3. Give a real world example: <a href = "https://www.thegeekstuff.com/2008/07/howto-install-mysql-on-linux/">"MySQL DB"</a>, MS-SQL DB, <a href = "https://www.thegeekstuff.com/2008/10/oracle-11g-step-by-step-installation-guide-with-screenshots/">"Oracle Enterprise Express ed"</a>.

 4. What kind of data is a good fit a NoSQL database?
 Highly preferred for large data set.
 Storing data as graph databases, key-value store databases, document store databases, column store database and XML databases.